 Protecting Wild Rivers

-The mission: To travel through the heart of the Brooks Range in August of this year and document wild places in an effort to raise awareness of a current
+The mission: To travel through the heart of the Brooks Range in August of 2018 and document wild places in an effort to raise awareness of a current

 threat to four National Wild and Scenic Rivers.